 After pointing out the potential confusion created by the Micro's proximity sensor, here's the quick workaround: turn the transceiver off and then back on before stowing it in its harness and before searching.
 That won't make up for the lack of a switch, but it will avoid most of the oddities noted above.

 Comfort: The Pieps Micro is small and light—no doubt about it.
-The unit itself is ~30% smaller than the already tiny Tracker3 and ~60% smaller than the Pieps Sport.
+The unit itself is ~30% smaller than the Tracker3 and ~60% smaller than the Pieps Sport.
 Including the weight of the harness, the Micro is ~33% lighter than the Tracker3 and ~40% lighter than the Pieps Sport.
+The ARVA Evo5, released a few years later, is about the same size and weight as the Micro.

 The Pieps Micro snaps into a unique skeletal-like bracket rather than using a more traditional pouch-style harness.
 This results in a light harness, but it also makes it a little difficult to extract the transceiver (one of my smaller ski partners couldn't remove the Micro from its bracket without practice and a struggle).
 The skeletal frame has a double-headed arrow that implies you can rotate it in either direction to remove it from the bracket, but it reality the transceiver must be rotated clockwise to be installed and counterclockwise to be extracted.

-As with the Pieps Sport and Pro, the Micro's leash extends on an elastic cord.
+As with the Pieps DSP Sport and DSP Pro, the Micro's leash extends on an elastic cord.

 User Manual: The Micro includes a minimalist user manual.
 A more extensive manual is available online.

-Other: The Micro comes with a two-year warranty.
+Warranty: The Micro comes with a two-year warranty.
 My Pieps representative tells me that registering the Micro extends the warranty to five years, the Micro's warranty card states that registering extends the warranty to four years, and after I registered my Micro the app shows the total length of the warranty as three years.
 Despite the contradictions, I suspect the Micro's warranty is similar to the other Pieps products: a two-year warranty that extends to five years when registered.
+Remember that most warranties do not cover damage from battery leakage.

-The Micro's display is large—approximately 25% larger than the Pieps Sport/Pro.
+The Micro's display is large—approximately 25% larger than the Powder/Recon and Pro/Guide.